abubakaraziz/abubakaraziz.github.io/_pages/about.md

 ---

 I am a Phd Candidate at Northeastern University in Boston, where I work with <a href="https://cbw.sh/">Christo Wilson</a>.
-My research focuses on web privacy.
+My research focuses on web privacy and understanding human behavior online.
 Currently, I am investigating many different aspects of <a href ="https://developers.google.com/privacy-sandbox">Google Privacy Sandbox</a> such as the Topics API.
 In my previous research project, I conducted a measurement study on how well websites comply with the California Consumer Privacy Act (CCPA) with respect to the IAB CCPA Compliance Framework.
 Moreover, I am also working as a part-time Privacy Software Engineer at <a href="https://nationalinternetobservatory.org/">National Internet Observatory</a>.

 <!--Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.